webdriverio/webdriverio/packages/wdio-allure-reporter/README.md

 ```
 - `outputDir` defaults to `./allure-results`.
 After a test run is complete, you will find that this directory has been populated with an `.xml` file for each spec, plus a number of `.txt` and `.png` files and other attachments.
 - `disableWebdriverStepsReporting` - optional parameter(`false` by default), in order to log only custom steps to the reporter.
+- `issueLinkTemplate` - optional parameter, in order to specify the issue link pattern.
+Reporter will replace {} placeholders with value specified in `addIssue(value)` call parameter.
+Example `https://example.org/issue/{}`
+- `tmsLinkTemplate` - optional parameter, in order to specify the tms link pattern.
+Reporter will replace {} placeholders with value specified in `addTestId(value)` call parameter.
+Example `https://example.org/tms/{}`
 - `disableWebdriverScreenshotsReporting` - optional parameter(`false` by default), in order to not attach screenshots to the reporter.
 - `useCucumberStepReporter` - optional parameter (`false` by default), set it to true in order to change the report hierarchy when using cucumber.
 Try it for yourself and see how it looks.
 - `disableMochaHooks` - optional parameter (`false` by default), set it to true in order to not fetch the `before/after` stacktrace/screenshot/result hooks into the Allure Reporter.